Use and storage of hazardous substances have left a legacy of soil contamination throughout Aotearoa New Zealand.

 The National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NES-CS) is a nationally consistent set of planning controls and soil contaminant values relating to the disturbance, subdivision and land use change of contaminated and potentially contaminated land.

 The NES-CS is administered by city and district councils.
-For more information on the NES-CS, go here or contact your city or district council planning team.
+Detailed information on the NES-CS can be found in the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011, or by contacting your city or district council planning team.

 Some activities are allowed under the NES-CS, but you will need a resource consent for a controlled, restricted or discretionary activity.
 This is decided based on risk factors.